tao-pr/52-challenges/003-waste-disposal-plots-germany/README.md

-# Plots of Waste Disposal Density in Schleswig-Holstein, Hamburg over Time
+# Plots of Waste Disposal Density in Schleswig-Holstein over Time

 TBA